kenatiod/MUT/Understanding Machine Understanding.md

 ![ Insert Fig. 2.5.4 -- portrait of Anh, Bassam and CASPAR looking confident together](https://github.com/kenatiod/MUT/blob/main/Fig-2-5-4.png)

-(The appendices provide supplementary background information related to the evaluation of machine understanding, including insights from neuroscience A1, the state-of-the-art in large language models A2, existing AI benchmarks A3, and key debates in the philosophy of mind A4-A7.)
+(The appendices provide supplementary background information related to the evaluation of machine understanding, including insights from neuroscience A1, the state-of-the-art in Large Language Models A2, existing AI benchmarks A3, and key debates in the philosophy of mind A4-A7.)

 ### References for Chapter 2: